Events

 Recycle, Upcycle, and Repurposed

 This is the fiber art collection created by Local Color Gallery co-owner Rita Cochran.
-She has been influenced by the art of her niece Abby and the students she teaches.
+She has been influenced by the art of her niece Abby and the students she has taught.

 Their artwork is so simplistically pure.
 She has adopted the primitive whimsical style from them.
 Texture, color and just pure fun have entered into these fiber images.